ajfisher/ajfisher.me/site/src/content/posts/2008-03-15-security-101-the-user-should-be-able-to-authenticate.md

 layout: post.hbt
 slug: security-101-the-user-should-be-able-to-authenticate
 title: 'Security 101 : The user should be able to authenticate'
-tags:
+tags: banking, data, security, rant
-- banking
-- data
-- security
-- rant
 excerpt: >
     Security needs to be appropriate for the value of the asset it protects.
 ---